-For the first time, HMRC have released details of the number of people exceeding the Lifetime Allowance, as well as the total amount of the tax collected as a result.
-The numbers, revealed following a Freedom of Information request, are startling to say the least.
+For the first time, HMRC has released details of the number of people exceeding the Lifetime Allowance, as well as the total amount of the tax collected as a result.
+The numbers revealed following a Freedom of Information request, are startling to say the least.

 There has been a 2,000 per cent increase in the amount of tax collected from individuals breaching the Lifetime Allowance between the 2006/7 and 2016/17 tax years, from £5m to £110m.

 The number of individuals affected has also ballooned from 210 in 2006/7 to 2410 in 2016/17.

 With future increases to the Lifetime Allowance capped by the CPI rate, the number of people breaching the Lifetime Allowance is only likely to continue to grow rapidly.

 No longer is the Lifetime Allowance a cap only affecting the wealthiest in society, more and more middle earners are being affected.
 Employees with reasonable amounts of retirement savings, especially where a lot of their saving is in Defined Benefit (DB) pension schemes, could easily find themselves approaching the limit, something that would have been unlikely before the steep drop in the Lifetime Allowance.